Benign Kidney Tumors

 Benign tumors are noncancerous.
 Most are asymptomatic, are discovered incidentally, and are not immediately life threatening.

 Renal adenomas are the most common form of benign, solid kidney tumor, and are typically small, low-grade growths.
 Their cause is unknown.
-Because they usually are asymptomatic, their incidence is unknown, although one study found them present in 7% to 22% of autopsy cadavers.
+Because they usually are asymptomatic, their incidence is unknown, although one study found them present in 7 to 22 percent of autopsy cadavers.
 In rare cases, when they have grown large enough to affect kidney function or adjacent vessels, symptoms similar to those of RCC may occur.

 Adenoma cells look much like low-grade RCC cells under a microscope.
 In fact, while they are considered benign, there is presently no known cellular classification to differentiate them from RCCs.
 Many researchers and physicians regard them as early stage precancers, to be treated accordingly.